PBS FORMS FOR TREATING INFLAMMATORY BOWEL DISEASE IN AUSTRALIA, AND LINKS TO COMPASSIONATE ACCESS PORTALS

 • Who are 65 years of age and older

-Pfizer ixtend program (Inflectra – biosimiliar infliximab, also ??tofacitinib) Biosimiliar fact sheet
+Pfizer ixtend program (Inflectra – biosimiliar infliximab) Biosimiliar fact sheet

 Celgene Australia (Zeposia aka ozanimod) Zeposia website re common side effects